Wednesbury: Post-Medieval

-Wednesbury was incorporated as a municipal borough, with its headquarters at Wednesbury Town Hall, in 1886, maintaining this status for 80 years until it was absorbed into an expanded borough of West Bromwich in 1966.
+Wednesbury was incorporated as a municipal borough, with its headquarters at Wednesbury Town Hall, in 1886, the district contained only the civil parish of Wednesbury, on 1 April 1966 the district was abolished and merged with the County Borough of West Bromwich and the County Borough of Walsall.
+The parish was also abolished on 1 April 1966 and merged with West Bromwich and Walsall.
+In 1961 the parish had a population of 34,511.

 In 1887, Brunswick Park was opened to celebrate Queen Victoria's Golden Jubilee.

 20th and 21st centuries

 On the evening of 31 January 1916, Wednesbury was hit by one of the first wave of German Zeppelins aimed at Britain during the First World War.
 Joseph Smith and his three children were killed in their house in the King Street area.
 His wife survived, having left the house to investigate the cause of a loud noise at a nearby factory, caused by the first bombs falling.

 The first council houses in Wednesbury were built in the early 1920s, but progress was slow compared to nearby towns including Tipton and West Bromwich.
 By 1930, a mere 206 families had been rehoused from slums.
-However, the building of council houses rose dramatically at the start of the 1930s, the 1,000th council house being occupied before the end of 1931.
+However, the building of council houses quickened at the start of the 1930s; the 1,000th council house was occupied before the end of 1931.
 By 1935, some 1,250 older houses had been demolished or earmarked for demolition.
-By 1944 there were more than 3,000 council properties; by 1959, more than 5,000; the largest development in Wednesbury being the Hateley Heath estate in the late 1940s and early 1950s, which straddled the border of Wednesbury and West Bromwich.
+By 1944 there were more than 3,000 council properties; by 1959, more than 5,000.
+The largest development in Wednesbury was the Hateley Heath estate in the late 1940s and early 1950s, which straddled the border of Wednesbury and West Bromwich.

 In 1947, the Corporation granted a licence for the operation of a cinema, on the condition that no children under 15 were to be admitted on Sundays.
 The cinema operator challenged this decision in court, claiming that the imposition of the condition was outside the corporation's powers.
 The court used this case to establish a general test for overturning the decision of a public body in this type of case, which is now known as "Wednesbury unreasonableness".